 We share Communion at an open table.
 Everyone, without exception, is welcome to join us for this sacrament.
 (We offer gluten-free, dairy-free bread.)
 We share Communion around a circle, serving the bread and wine to each other.
 Many Wesley students find this practice to be one of the most meaningful parts of worship here.

-Along with Sunday evening worship, Thursday night is the other focus of the week at Wesley.
+Along with Sunday evening worship, Tuesday night is the other focus of the week at Wesley.
 On Sundays we center ourselves in the Word and presence of God through worship.
-On Thursdays, we gather as a community for a meal and a discussion about some aspect of Christian life.
+On Tuesdays, we gather as a community for a meal and a discussion about some aspect of Christian life.

 Dinner is in the dining room at 6 and it’s a bargain — free!
 This is a great break from either the dining hall or cooking for yourself.
 Local churches generously provide home-cooked meals for us and students also take turns helping to cook and clean up.
 After dinner we share announcements about upcoming events and then move into the living room for forum.